IBM/zopeneditor-about/README.md

 **IBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and JCL languages.**

-> Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) online.
+> Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

-## License

-- The license for the IBM Z Open Editor can be found in the [product-licenses](./product-licenses/) folder in this repository.
-You can use this repository to file issues for the IBM Z Open Editor as well.
-- The files managed in this repository contain files for presenting the <https://ibm.github.io/zopeneditor-about/> Web site as well as samples used for tutorials.
-The license for these files you can find in the file [LICENSE](./LICENSE).

-## Overview
+**Note, Z Open Editor version 3 has some breaking changes that require manual migration steps.
+See this dedicated [user documentation page](https://ibm.github.io/zopeneditor-about/Docs/zopeneditor_v3.html) for details.**

 This extension provides language support for the IBM Enterprise programming languages for z/OS®.
 It supports COBOL v6.4, PL/I v6.1, and High Level Assembler for z/OS 2.5 and TSO/E REXX.
 This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.